ilijamitkov/PublishSubscribe/README.md

 - Implements the Publisher/Subscriber pattern it its most basic form using Events

-- Implements Publisher/Subscriber pattern using using open source [library](https://github.com/NimaAra/Easy.MessageHub) which implements the Event Aggregator Pattern
+- Implements Publisher/Subscriber pattern using open source [library](https://github.com/NimaAra/Easy.MessageHub) which implements the Event Aggregator Pattern